-- Minister of Ecology and Natural Resources of Ukraine Chairman of the Commission - Deputy Minister of Ecology and Natural Resources of Ukraine First Deputy Chairman of the Commission; - Deputy Minister of Economic Development and Trade of Ukraine Head of Staff -deputy Chairman of the Commission; - First Deputy Minister of Energy and Coal Industry of Ukraine Deputy Chairman of the Commission; - head of the structural unit of the Ministry of Ecology and Natural Resources of Ukraine responsible for ensuring development and implementation of the state policy for UNFCCC commitments implementation - Secretary of the Commission; - Deputy Minister of Foreign Affairs of Ukraine Head of Staff; - Deputy Minister of Finance of Ukraine Head of Staff; - Deputy Minister of Agrarian Policy and Food of Ukraine Head of Staff; - Deputy Minister of Infrastructure of Ukraine Head of Staff;

-- Deputy Minister of Education and Science of Ukraine Head of Staff; - Deputy Minister of Regional Development, Construction, Housing and Communal Living of Ukraine; - Deputy Secretary of the National Security and Defense Council of Ukraine (if agreed); - Deputy Chairman of the State Service of Geodesy, Cartography and Cadastre of Ukraine; - Deputy Chairman of the State Forest Resources Agency of Ukraine; - Deputy Chairman State Statistic Service of Ukraine; - Chairman of the Verkhovna Rada Committee on Environmental Policy, Natural Resources and Elimination of Consequences of Chornobyl Catastrophe (if agreed); - representative of the Secretariat of the Cabinet of Ministers of Ukraine; - upon the agreement representatives of public authorities, local governments, academic institutions, non-governmental organizations, deputies of Parliament of Ukraine.
+- Minister of Ecology and Natural Resources of Ukraine Chairman of the Commission - Deputy Minister of Ecology and Natural Resources of Ukraine First Deputy Chairman of the Commission; - Deputy Minister of Economic Development and Trade of Ukraine Head of Staff -deputy Chairman of the Commission; - First Deputy Minister of Energy and Coal Industry of Ukraine Deputy Chairman of the Commission; - head of the structural unit of the MENR responsible for ensuring development and implementation of the state policy for UNFCCC commitments implementation Secretary of the Commission; - Deputy Minister of Foreign Affairs of Ukraine Head of Staff; - Deputy Minister of Finance of Ukraine Head of Staff; - Deputy Minister of Agrarian Policy and Food of Ukraine Head of Staff; - Deputy Minister of Infrastructure of Ukraine Head of Staff; - Deputy Minister of Education and Science of Ukraine Head of Staff; - Deputy Minister of Regional Development, Construction, Housing and Communal Living of Ukraine; - Deputy Secretary of the National Security and Defense Council of Ukraine (if agreed); - Deputy Chairman of the State Service of Geodesy, Cartography and Cadastre of Ukraine; - Deputy Chairman of the State Forest Resources Agency of Ukraine; - Deputy Chairman State Statistic Service of Ukraine; - Chairman of the Verkhovna Rada Committee on Environmental Policy, Natural Resources and Elimination of Consequences of Chornobyl Catastrophe (if agreed); - representative of the Secretariat of the Cabinet of Ministers of Ukraine; - upon the agreement representatives of public authorities, local governments, academic institutions, non-governmental organizations, deputies of Parliament of Ukraine.

 According to the current Ukrainian regulations and procedures, the NIR is finalized with consideration of the recommendations obtained from external review, including in the process of public discussion.
 The NIR submits to the IAC for its final approval.
-Based on the decision adopted by the IAC, the Ministry of Ecology and Natural Resources of Ukraine submits the official NIR and CRF tables to the UNFCCC Secretariat.
+Based on the decision adopted by the IAC, the MENR submits the official NIR and CRF tables to the UNFCCC Secretariat.